 MV Credit has set the following key performance indicators to measure its success in ensuring modern slavery is not taking place in the company or its supply chain:

-- - ensure regular contact with third party providers including their understanding of, and compliance with, our expectations; and
+- ensure regular contact with third party providers including their understanding of, and compliance with, our

-As well as the above, MV Credit carries out due diligence in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its suppliers.
+As well as the above, MV Credit carries out due diligence in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains in relation to Key vendors, including conducting a review of the controls of its suppliers.
 We have not, to the best of our knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.

 This Statement will be reviewed and updated as required.
 MV Credit's Board endorses this Statement and is fully committed to its implementation.
 This Statement has been approved and authorised by MV Credit Partners LLP Board.